‘RHOBH’ Star Lisa Rinna’s Daughters Delilah And Amelia Hamlin Are Working On A New Clothing Line

 Lisa Rinna and Harry Hamlin’s model daughters, Delilah Belle Hamlin and Amelia Gray Hamlin, are developing their own fashion line.

 According to an October 11 report from Bravo TV’s The Lookbook, the Real Housewives of Beverly Hills cast member shared the news with her fans and followers on Instagram days ago and said she was so proud of her kids.
-She also announced in a second post that Delilah and Amelia’s upcoming athleisure line, DNA, would become available on October 21.
+She also announced in a second Instagram post that Delilah and Amelia’s upcoming athleisure line, DNA, would become available on October 21.

-In Lisa’s first post, a screenshot of a Women’s Wear Daily article was featured that confirmed the girls had teamed up with L.A.
+In Lisa’s first post, she featured a screenshot of a Women’s Wear Daily article that confirmed the girls had teamed up with L.A.
 Collective.
 As the article explained, DNA will be released online next week and will be available at Delilah and Amelia’s pop-up shop in Los Angeles on November 2.

-The fashion line will including hoodies, bike shorts, and other items, all of which have been priced between $38 and $118.
+The fashion line will include hoodies, bike shorts, and other items, all of which have been priced between $38 and $118.

 “It’s Los Angeles, New York,” Delilah told Women’s Wear Daily, adding that her and Amelia’s target customers are between the ages of 18 and 24.